CycloneDX/guides/CBOM/en/0x20-Use-Cases.md

 cryptographic algorithms and their respective parameters, CBOM enables organizations to identify vulnerable or weak components that require mitigation or replacement with quantum-resistant alternatives recommended by NSA and NIST.
-Through comprehensive analysis and strategic planning facilitated by CBOM, organizations can proactively transition to post-quantum cryptographic primitives, ensuring the long-term security and integrity of their systems and applications in the face of evolving technological landscapes.
+Through comprehensive analysis and strategic planning facilitated by CBOM, organizations can proactively transition to post-quantum cryptographic primitives, ensuring the long-term security and integrity of their systems and applications.

 ## Cryptographic Requirements and Certifications
 CBOM facilitates the assessment of whether cryptographic implementations meet the stringent criteria outlined by